COVID-19 pandemic in Portugal: LGBT+ youth

 A study by the Faculdade de Psicologia e de Ciências da Educação da Universidade do Porto (FPCEUP) aimed at "assessing the psychological health and social support networks" of LGBT+ young people who live with their parental figures during the COVID-19 pandemic concluded, based on a survey of 632 young LGBT+ people, who most did not feel comfortable in their families during confinement.

 Of the people surveyed, 59% said they were uncomfortable in the family and three out of 10 felt "quite uncomfortable" living at home with parents during social confinement.

 In addition, 35% of young people felt "suffocated" because they were unable to express their identity within the family, whereas in the case of young people whose family was aware of their identity, 35% stated that they "deal badly or very badly" thereby.

 This study, with a longitudinal and intercultural character, also concluded that six out of 10 participants considered that the pandemic had "greatly" affected their lives.

 With regard to social support networks, half of the young people admitted to feeling isolated from their friends and 35% "extremely isolated" from their partners.

 "As for the present study, if for some young people the covid-19 pandemic had no impact on their social support networks, an important proportion felt quite isolated from their friends", says FPCEUP.

 Vaccination

+The Portuguese government appointed a task force on 18 November 2020 to develop the COVID-19 vaccination plan.
+The COVID-19 Vaccination Plan Task Force was formalised on 23 November 2020.
+It was led by Francisco Ramos, former Undersecretary of State and Health, and composed of military personnel, technicians from the Shared Services of the Ministry of Health (SPMS), the Directorate-General of Health and Infarmed.
+In 30 days, on 18 December, the task force presented the plan, which divided the vaccination into three phases, according to the priority of the people to be vaccinated.

+Portugal began vaccination on 27 December, followed by vaccination of healthcare professionals directly in contact with COVID patients.
+The first Portuguese to be vaccinated was António Sarmento, director of the infectious diseases department at the Hospital de São João.
+It's vaccination program stood out internationally as Portugal was one of the countries with the highest percentage of vaccinated population: with data as of 11 October 2021 88% of the country's total population has received the first dose.
+At the end of September 2021, Portugal had reached one of highest levels of COVID-19 vaccination within the European Union.